chuckmasterson/chuckmasterson.github.io/_posts/2019-04-14-heading-home.md

 to be able to go somewhere a couple miles away with just what’s in my pockets and not have to find a place to hide the backpack that contains everything I use on a day-to-day basis lest it vanish.
 There’s a reason people have houses.
 People imagine my lifestyle as the archetype of freedom.
-But it turns out there’s no such thing as just “freedom”, only the freedom to do certain things, and when you pick up a new set of freedoms, you have to lay down another set you were carrying.
+But it turns out there’s no such thing as general “freedom”, only specific freedoms to do certain things;
+and when you pick up a new set of freedoms, you have to lay down another set you were carrying.

 {% include fig.html src="cyclecircle-2024.jpg" caption="Even camping out on beaches as beautiful as
 this one (on Lake Superior during Traditional Ways---a traditional skills gathering I haven’t gotten